coatyio/coaty-js/docs/man/communication-protocol.md

 ### Payloads for Update - Complete Event

-An Update request or proposal targeting an object may be either partial or complete.
+The Update-Complete pattern is used to update and synchronize object state across agents.
+An Update request or proposal for a Coaty object may be either *partial* or *full*.

-For a partial update, the object's property name(s) that should be changed and the new value(s) are specified as payload:
+For a *partial* update, the object id and the property name-value pairs that change are specified as payload:

 ```js
 {